wne-cs351-f25/pl-syllabot/.ruler/instructions.md

 ---

-_Course content developed by Declan Gray-Mullen for  with Claude_
+_Course content developed by Declan Gray-Mullen for WNEU with Claude_